-In the case of a nomination; The choice of pharmacy Is the patients choice and you must gain patient consent, inform them of the changes and keep a signed consent and record of the date the conversation with the date ( on the PMR or consent form.
+In the case of a nomination, the choice of pharmacy is the patients choice and you must gain patient consent, inform them of the changes, keep a signed consent and record the date the conversation occured (on the PMR or consent form).
 Some incidents are being investigated and so I urge you to follow correct processes.

 If you encounter such issues and the patient complains to you – the patient must be advised to raise a complaint to the NHS